 Driving to Princeton one afternoon with the late Professor Duane Stuart, head of Princeton's classics department for many years, we were halted temporarily by a flat tire, and, realizing our own shortcomings on mechanics, clanked down the side of the turnpike until we came to a garage, where the tire was changed for us by somebody who knew how.
 Meanwhile, Professor Stuart recalled the story of another Princeton faculty member who had found himself in a similar predicament — only he was driving alone, in full dress, and in the small hours of the dawn.
-He stood helplessly beside his car, cursing the banquet that had lured him to New York.
+He stood helplessly beside his car, cursing the banquet that had lured him to

 At long last another car came along.
 Its driver proved to be a good Samaritan indeed.
 He took off his coat, changed the tire single-handed, and got himself well smeared with mud in the process.
 The Princeton man was deeply grateful — until he discovered, just before they parted company, that his gold watch was missing.
 In a sudden rage, he clipped the unprepared stranger on the chin, cried, "Only a scoundrel would do a trick like this," seized the watch from the other's pocket and jammed it into his own, and drove off before the stranger could regain his feet.

 He was still fuming with anger as he put his car in his garage.
 Then he strode into his house and up to his bedroom.